-Days After Blaming ‘All Sides’ in Charlottesville, Trump Condemns KKK, Neo-Nazis
+After Blaming ‘Many Sides’ in Charlottesville, Trump Condemns KKK, Neo-Nazis

-Nearly 48 hours after President Trump responded to a deadly white-supremacist rally in Charlottesville, Virginia, by condemning “all sides,” he specifically called out the racists at the head of Saturday’s event.
+Nearly 48 hours after President Trump responded to a deadly white-supremacist rally in Charlottesville, Virginia, by condemning “many sides,” he specifically called out the racists at the head of Saturday’s event.

 “Racism is evil and those who cause violence in its name are criminals and thugs, including the KKK, neo-Nazis, white supremacists, and other hate groups that are repugnant to everything we hold dear as Americans,” Trump said.